Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Education requirements: Every state requires a bachelor’s degree to teach special education in a public school.
 Some require a specific degree in special education.

-Job outlook: Overall employment of special education teachers is projected to grow 8% from 2020 to 2030, according to the U.S. Bureau of Labor Statistics (BLS).
+Job outlook: Overall employment of special education teachers is projected to show little or no change from 2022 to 2032, according to the U.S. Bureau of Labor Statistics (BLS).

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.